villeneuvelab/documentation/docs/project-space/vncserver-setup.md

 nav_order: 1
 ---

-This tutorial explain you how to connect to `guillimin` with a graphical desktop interface.
+This tutorial explain you how to setup VNC to connect to an HPC with a graphical desktop interface.
+Go to the next [section](../vncserver-launch) after that

+This page is summary of the Compute Canada documentation about [VNC][cc-vnc].

 # Setup of your VNC server